NathanWailes/Divide-House-Utilities-By-The-Day/readme.md

 Targeted Python version: 3.5.2

-I have made a YouTube video giving the same explanation I write below: http://bit.ly/13O2tkE
+I have made a YouTube video giving the same explanation I've written out below: http://bit.ly/13O2tkE

 #### What this program does